Fa2bio/Delivery-Api/README.md

 ## <a name="what-is-it"></a>What is it?

 Delivery-Api is a REST-API developed in Java and Spring Boot.
 This API is designed to manage a back-end application for managing a food delivery enterprise.
+The database chosen for the development of this api was MySQL.

 ## <a name="requirements"></a>Requirements